tiger100256-hu/openvino/docs/IE_DG/supported_plugins/AutoPlugin_Debugging.md

 # Debugging Auto-Device Plugin {#openvino_docs_IE_DG_supported_plugins_AUTO_debugging}

 ## Debug log
 In case of execution problems, just like all other plugins, Auto-Device provides the user with information on exceptions and error values.
-If the returned data is not enough for debugging purposes, more information may be acquired by means of LOG_LEVEL.
+If the returned data is not enough for debugging purposes, more information may be acquired by means of ov::log::Level.

-There are six levels of logs, which can be called explicitly or set via the OPENVINO_LOG_LEVEL  environment variable (can be overwritten by compile_model or set_config):
+There are six levels of logs, which can be called explicitly or set via the OPENVINO_LOG_LEVEL  environment variable (can be overwritten by compile_model or set_property):
-0. LOG_NONE
+0. ov::log::Level::NO
-1. LOG_ERROR
+1. ov::log::Level::ERR
-2. LOG_WARNING
+2. ov::log::Level::WARING
-3. LOG_INFO
+3. ov::log::Level::INFO
-4. LOG_DEBUG
+4. ov::log::Level::DEBUG
-5. LOG_TRACE
+5. ov::log::Level::TRACE

 @snippet snippets/AUTO6.cpp part6